How to Avoid the Holiday from Hell when Travelling with the Kids

 - Book as early as you can

 Make sure you book both flights and accommodation as early as possible if you want to avoid all stress upon arrival.
 The last thing you’ll want is to turn up at your destination to find you have to book a place which is miles away from the area you want to visit most.
+Compare your prices and location descriptions on a site such as Hundredrooms which compares holiday rentals from around the world, all in one place.

-That’s assuming you can find a hotel at all.
 In busier seasons it may even be a case of you being unable to find somewhere to stay at all if you leave it late (having potentially already booked the flights).
 Don’t let this nightmare scenario play out.

 - Plot a rough sketch of the trip